Holusion/node-thumbnail-manager/README.md

 - **cleanup**.
 The specification doesn't recommend a precise clean [method](http://specifications.freedesktop.org/thumbnail-spec/thumbnail-spec-latest.html#DELETE).
   - in every case it's usefull to have a clean() method which will be called by any mean.
+- load balancing
+  - Possibly activated via an option.
+  - Prevent more than *x* thumbnails from being created at the same time. *x* can be the number of CPU cores or an explicit option.
+- prevent zombie child processes
+  - If for some reason a thumbnailer doesn't exit, we should kill it after a reasonable amount of time.